A claw hammer is one of the most essential tools that every carpenter should have.

 It’s vital to ensure that your claw hammer has the right balance to avoid injuries and to reduce the injuries when you use it.

 Another thing to keep in mind is that the head is made of powerful steel.
 However, if the head is too hard, it might not be a good thing.

 It might become dull and chip out easily.
-Another advice is to check the grip of the handle to see if it is comfortable to use.
+Another piece of advice is to check the grip of the handle to see if it is comfortable to use.
 A good grip depends on the shape and quality of the material.

-If the handle is made of wood, it can create a light and strong usage.
+If the handle is made of wood, it can create light and strong usage.
 There are some models that have comfy cushion grips that are an excellent choice for comfort and shocked absorption.